-means your life expectancy is, due to sickness and regardless of any available treatment, not greater than 12 months.
+means your life expectancy is, due to sickness LC and even with available medical treatment, not greater than 12 months.
 This must be:

 - in the opinion of a specialist medical practitioner; and - if we require, in the opinion of one of our approved specialist medical practitioners; and - in our assessment, having considered medical or other evidence we may require.